bytecodealliance/regalloc2/doc/DESIGN.md

 The actual split procedure is fairly simple.
 We are given a bundle and a split-point.
 We create a new bundle to take on the second half ("rest") of the original.
-We find the point in the liverange list that corresponds to the split, and distribute appropriately.
+We find the point in the liverange vector that corresponds to the split, and distribute appropriately.
 If the split-point lands in the middle of a liverange, then we split that liverange as well.

-In the case that a new liverange is created, we add the liverange to the corresponding vreg liverange list as well.
-Note that, as described above, the vreg's liverange list is unsorted while splitting is occurring (because we do not need to traverse it or do any lookups during this phase); so we just append.
+In the case that a new liverange is created, we add the liverange to the corresponding vreg liverange vector as well.
+Note that, as described above, the vreg's liverange vector is unsorted while splitting is occurring (because we do not need to traverse it or do any lookups during this phase); so we just append.